-The bill allows taxpayers in towns that published their 2024 grand lists before the bill's passage who are aggrieved by an assessor's actions to appeal those actions to the town's board of assessment appeals during the 30 days after the bill's passage.
+In towns that published their 2024 grand lists before the act's passage, the act allows taxpayers who are aggrieved by an assessor's actions to appeal those actions to the town's board of assessment appeals by April 2, 2025.
 It does so regardless of the laws that generally set the deadline for filing these appeals by February 20.

-The bill requires the boards to meet to hear appeals over a 16-day period, from 45 to 60 days after the bill's passage.
-As under existing law, they must hear the appeals on business days, which may be Saturdays.
+The act requires the boards to meet to hear appeals over a 16-day period, from April 17 to May 2, 2025.
+As under existing law, they must allow appeals to be heard on business days, which included Saturdays.

-The bill's timelines allow towns to provide notice before a hearing, but its procedures do not require it.
-Under the bill, the boards of assessment appeals must, within 60 days after the bill's passage, notify each taxpayer who filed an appeal with either (1) the appeal hearing's date, time, and place or (2) a determination that the board has elected not to hold an appeal hearing.
-In doing so, it notwithstands the law that (1) requires boards to hold a hearing on any appeal except those for commercial, industrial, utility, or apartment properties assessed at over \$1 million; (2) requires boards to notify these appellants by March 1 about their decision not to hold a hearing; and (3) allows these appellants to appeal the board's decision not to hold a hearing directly to Superior Court.
+The act's timelines allow towns to provide notice before a hearing, but its procedures do not require it.
+Under the act, the boards of assessment appeals must, by May 2, 2025, notify each taxpayer who filed an appeal with either (1) the appeal hearing's date, time, and place or (2) a determination that the board has elected not to hold an appeal hearing.
+The act's timelines and procedures apply regardless of the law that otherwise (1) requires boards to hold a hearing on any appeal except those for commercial, industrial, utility, or apartment properties assessed at over \$1 million; (2) requires boards to notify these appellants by March 1 about their decision not to hold a hearing; and (3) allows these appellants to appeal the board's decision not to hold a hearing directly to Superior Court.